 Starter packs (including the SIM) are available with or without credit included.
-You can recharge at $15, $20, $30 or $45 per 30 days, with all tiers giving you unlimited text and MMS, and the top three featuring unlimited calls.
-The $45 recharge also gives you unlimited calls to 10 international countries, plus $100 international credit per recharge for other countries.
-Data on the $45 recharge is 10GB, versus the 4GB on the $30 option; making Woolworths Mobile’s $45 plan unbeatable value when it comes to getting on the Telstra network.
-You can roll over unused data every month up to 15GB in total, too.
+You can recharge at $20, $30, $40 or $50 per 30 days, with all tiers giving you unlimited talk and text to standard national numbers.
+Data on the $50 recharge is 35GB, versus the 22GB on the $40 option; making Woolworths Mobile’s $50 plan unbeatable value when it comes to getting on the Telstra network.
+You can roll over unused data every month up to 100GB in total, too.

 Woolworths vs Telstra – which way to go?